 Leaving Falkland we return to Edinburgh, passing Loch Leven, where Mary Queen of Scots was imprisoned by her Protestant nobility.

-And then we once again cross the Firth of Forth and return to the city centre.
+And then we once again cross the Firth of Forth and return to the city center.

 Stockbridge Market The first of the family of markets, started in 2011.
 Open Every Sunday all year round 10 am to 5 pm.
 A great day out for all the family.

-*Please note that the market is only open on a Sunday
+Please note that the market is only open on Sunday.